it-academy-svhec/intro-to-programming/primers/C Programming: Hello World Primer.md

 1. You should still see the old "Hello World" output.
 That is because, although you changed the source code, you did not change the machine code.
 The CPU is still receiving the old instructions from the previous binary file.
 You need to recompile your program in order to see the change in the executable program.

 1. Recompile the program and rerun it

+From this point on you can simply click the **Run** button.
+This compiles and runs the program in one click.